Schedule your private Campus Tour today!

 This course will introduce modern techniques of computational statistics for practical analysis of data utilizing the R programming language.
 Data analysis and interpretation will be emphasized, rather than statistical theory.
 Real world data sets will be used to illustrate statistical principles.

-Associate Dean for Liberal Arts / Associate Professor of Mathematics/ Interim Chair of Mathematics
+Associate Professor of Mathematics/ Interim Chair of Mathematics

 Professor of Mathematics